 Survey of the first phase of Modernism, focusing on painting and sculpture in Europe and the USA from circa 1780–1880.
 Movements covered include Neo-Classicism, Romanticism, Realism, and Impressionism; artists include David, Goya, Manet, Cassatt.
-Only one version of A ARH 365 may be taken for credit.
-Prerequisite(s): A ARH 171 or permission of instructor.
+Prerequisite(s): one 100 or 200 level Art History course or permission of instructor.

 A ARH 366 Modern Art II (3)

 Survey of Modern art from circa 1880–1945, focusing on painting and sculpture of Europe and the Americas.
 Movements covered include Post-impressionism, Cubism, German Expressionism, Dada, Surrealism; artists include Van Gogh, Picasso, Kollwitz, Duchamp, O’Keeffe, Douglas, Kahlo.
-Only one version of A ARH 366 may be taken for credit.
-Prerequisite(s): A ARH 171 or permission of instructor.
+Prerequisite(s): one 100 or 200 level Art History course or permission of instructor.

 A ARH 368 Documentary Cinema: History, Theory, Criticism (3)